mendhak/gpslogger/assets/text/faq/faq14-tasker-automation.md

 You can also invoke the Start and Stop **shortcuts** that GPSLogger comes with.

-### Tasker Event
+### GPSLogger Events Broadcast

-GPSLogger sends an intent to Tasker on start/stop of logging, which you can receive as an event.
+GPSLogger sends a broadcast start/stop of logging, which you can receive as an event.

+In Tasker, this would look like:

 > Event: Intent Received
-  Action: net.dinglisch.android.tasker.ACTION_TASK
+  Action: com.mendhak.gpslogger.EVENT
-  Scheme: gpsloggerevent

 From there in your task, you can look at the following variables

  * `%gpsloggerevent` - `started` or `stopped`
  * `%filename` - the base filename that was chosen (no extension)
  * `%startedtimestamp` - timestamp when logging was started (epoch)

+In a custom application, receive the `com.mendhak.gpslogger.EVENT` broadcast and have a look inside the extras.